Shira Tarrant: Career

 Tarrant grew up in Cleveland, Ohio, attended Olney Friends School, and lives in Los Angeles.
 She received a PhD in political science from UCLA in 2001, working with advisor Carole Pateman.
 Tarrant's Ph.D. thesis topic was "Confronting the Bonds of Ideology: Feminist Social and Political Theory, 1945-1965".
+Tarrant also received a master of science in marriage and family therapy, extending her work to include emotional wellness and political mental health.

 In 2006, Tarrant was an assistant professor of women's studies at Goucher College.

 In 2010, Tarrant was selected by the Women's Media Center for its Progressive Women's Voices media and leadership training program, which identifies "extraordinarily accomplished thought leaders" from across the United States.
 In 2012, she was awarded the Glidden Visiting Professorship at Ohio University.
-She is currently an Associate Professor in the Department of Women's, Gender, and Sexuality Studies at California State University, Long Beach.
+She is currently Full Professor in the Department of Women's, Gender, and Sexuality Studies at California State University, Long Beach.

 A frequent speaker at college campuses and public venues across the country, Tarrant is frequently quoted in print, radio, television, and online media.
 Tarrant was interviewed for the 2011 film The Bro Code: How Contemporary Culture Creates Sexist Men.
 She is a member of the National Advisory Board for the pro-feminist men's magazine Voice Male and a representative for the national organization Faculty Against Rape.